voidabhi/TheZineAPI/README.md

 The &rsquo;Zine
 ===============

-Unofficial python api for the blog http://thezine.biz
+Unofficial python api of the blog http://thezine.biz